top of page

 Grand Lane (Grand Theatre Lane)

-Mr Dog and the green haired lady lead you from Murray Street Mall into Grand Lane where you will find the quirky red characters of Timothy Rollin alongside Owls, Toastface Grillah and other works by Hosae, the green monster and skull, the We Love Perth Swan and other art adorning the laneway walls.
+Mr Dog and the green haired lady lead you from Murray Street Mall into Grand Lane where you will find the quirky red characters of Timothy Rollin alongside Owls, Toastface Grillah and other works by Hosae, the green monster and skull, the We Love Perth Swan, light boxes and other art adorning the laneway walls.

 Murray Street